orf/wordinserter/README.md

 This should open Word and insert three tables, each of them styled with a red background.

+This library currently supports many features, all through HTML:

+   - All standard styles (italics, bold, underlined) through HTML tags
+   - Named bookmarks in documents via element `id` attributes
+   - A subset of CSS for elements, with more that can be easily added as needed
+   - Including document-wide stylesheets while adding elements
+   - In-built syntax highlighting for `<pre>` and `<code>` blocks
+   - Supports complex merged tables, with rowspans and colspans
+   - Arbitrarily nested lists of differing types (bullet, numbered, roman numerals)
+   - Hyperlinks to bookmarks within the document using classic links or using Word 'fields'
+   - Images, with support for footnotes, 404 and embedded base64 data-uri images

+There is a [comparison document](https://rawgit.com/orf/wordinserter/master/tests/comparison/report.html) showing the output of WordInserter against Chrome, check it out to see what the library can do.

 API
 ===
 The API is really simple to use: